 Get answers here.

-Most likely yes!
-But you’d be wise to check the fit page to be sure.
+Almost certainly yes!
+But you might check the fit page if you want to be 100% sure.

 ABSOLUTELY NOT!
 Only YOU can do that, with a combination of good education, good local knowledge, and good decision making.
 Slope angle is only one piece of the puzzle.
 Take a sanctioned Level 1 avalanche course to get started, and approach the backcountry conservatively.